|

 (Parliament), which set in motion the Israeli

 withdrawal from Sinai.
-Despite two and a half
+Despite three

 decades of guiding experience throughout Israel, I